Soham360/sturdy-fiesta/README.md

 ## Team Theme Song
 ```
-Four big guys, makeup’s their delight,
+Four big guys, planning's their might,
-Brushes and palettes, they’ll paint the world bright.
+Calendars and tasks, they'll get it all right.
-In shades and in hues, they’ll make faces ignite,
+With schedules and goals, they'll make days take flight,
-Bold beauty for all, in the day and the night.
+Efficient planning for all, from morning till night.

 ```
 - Go to settings and configure pages, deploy from the branch, and then select the root folder.
 IF YOU DO NOT DO THIS YOUR PAGE WILL NOT BUILD.